 The "modern" airships produce less pollution than a conventional aircraft: HAV has received funds from the government for over 1 million euros to completely eliminate it with an electric propulsion system.

 Despite its huge size, the Airlander 10 is still relatively small.
 Customers who would need to use the Airlander to lift heavy loads will prefer the larger, pre-designed Airlander 50.
 Yet it is precisely this market that rivals think is the best opportunity for the airship.

 Lockheed Martin's Skunk Works in Palmdale, California, once famous for the Blackbird U-2 and SR-71 reconnaissance aircraft, may soon be famous for something else: airships.
 The American aerospace giant's hybrid airship program is planned there.

 Launched at the Paris Air Show in 2015, LMH-1 is similar in size and shape to the Airlander.
 Like its British rivals, Lockheed initially built a virtual demo to showcase the concept, but - unlike HAV - they are still in the early stages of prototype development.
 Perhaps the airship designs of "these dark materials" are ahead of them.
 When Lockheed has received double-digit orders for his airship, they will open their beautiful factory.

 "Demand is created when customers have unmet needs ", says Robert Boyd, Lockheed's program manager.
-"We have identified the need for a safe and sustainable solution capable of delivering heavy loads and personnel to remote communities that do not have any infrastructure. "
+"We have identified the need for a safe and sustainable solution that can deliver heavy loads and personnel to remote communities that have no infrastructure. "

-“Airships can perform a variety of missions ranging from humanitarian aid to natural resource extraction to heavy-load operations.
+“Airships can perform a number of missions ranging from humanitarian aid to natural resource extraction to heavy load operations.
 It is also possible that once airships enter the market, other uses may be discovered.
 In this case, the sky is not the limit. "

 The flying whale